Violence, death and suffering in Sudan

 The conflict between the Sudanese Armed Force (SAF) and the Rapid Support Forces (RSF) started in Khartoum in the early hours of April 15, 2023.
 Khartoum is the capital of Sudan and has been a major battleground since the start of the conflict.
 However, it did not take long for the battle to quickly spread across the country, into areas like Darfur, North Kordofan and Gezira state.

 The fighting in Khartoum followed months of tensions between the RSF and the SAF.
-The RSF is an independent paramilitary force, and up until the current conflict, fought on behalf of the Sudanese government.
-In fact, the RSF was founded by former Sudanese President Bashir over 20 years ago to squash rebellions in Darfur, where they carried out a campaign of ethnic violence against Masalit communities
+The RSF is an independent paramilitary force, and up until the current conflict, fought on behalf of the Sudanese government and alongside the SAF.
+In fact, the RSF has its roots in the Janjawid militias and was founded by former Sudanese President Bashir over 20 years ago to squash rebellions in Darfur.
+Since then, the Janjawid and RSF, allied with SAF, have they carried out a campaign of ethnic violence against Darfur communities

 After Bashir was deposed as President in 2019, Sudan began a journey of reforms as it transitioned to a new government.
 This included reforms that impact SAF and RSF operations, sparking tension between the two factions that finally reached a boiling point in April 2023.